alexcojocaru/geo-data-exchange/README.md

 exposed externally as `exports.buildGeojsonFeatures`, which takes an array of Leaflet LatLng `objects`, as well as an optional `options` object.

+<a name="transformation-options"></a>There is a set of default transformation options
+(documentation [here](https://github.com/alexcojocaru/geo-data-exchange/blob/master/src/index.js#L10-L38)),
-There is a set of default transformation options (documentation [here](https://github.com/alexcojocaru/geo-data-exchange/blob/master/src/index.js#L10-L38)), exposed externally as `exports.defaultOptions`, which could be used as prototype for creating custom options to pass to transformation function.
+exposed externally as `exports.defaultOptions`, which could be used as prototype for creating custom options to pass to the transformation function.

 There are more functions, not documented, exposed externally via the `internal` namespace, mainly for visibility for unit testing;